lightelligence-io/react/README.md

 ## Features

 Lightelligence React is a set of React components, styled according to our design system.
-It is a representation of [Lightelligence Styles](https://github.com/lightelligence-io/styles).
+It is a React.js implementation of [Lightelligence Styles](https://github.com/lightelligence-io/styles).

 ## Usage